mdesanker/budget-frontend/README.md

 - [Links](#Links)

 ## Description

+This repository is the React frontend for the [Budget App](https://mdesanker.github.io/budget-frontend).

 This expense tracking app allows users to track expenses with amount, who money was sent to or received from, a description of what the transaction was for, a transaction category, and date of the transaction.
 The dashboard displays total expenses, and a list of individual transactions over a 7 or 30 day period.